andrewjholbrook/simplicialSampler/README.md

 `illNormalScaling_scaled.R` runs experiment leading to preconditioned results of left two plots from Figure 3

+`mtmTest.R` tests validity of MTM implementations

+`nPropsExp.R` runs experiment leading to right plot of Figure 3

+`rwmTest.R` tests validity of RWM implementations

+`simulateIllCovs.R` randomly generates covariance matrices used for experiment leading to right plot of Figure 4

-`illNormalScaling_unscaled.R` runs experiment leading to vanilla results of left two plots from Figure 3
+`sphereNormalScaling_unscaled.R` runs experiment leading to vanilla results of left two plots from Figure 3

+`sphericalNormalExp.R` runs experiment leading to left plots of Figure 4

+`ssTest.R` tests validity of simplicial sampler

+`testCovRecursion.R` tests validity of recursion used when adapting proposal covariances

+`visualizeBimodalExp.R` takes experimental output and creates Figure 5